Cross border placements - advice

 There will always be some instances where it is in a child's best interests for foster parents or kinship carers to provide cross border placements for children from Victoria.
 These carers may well live in much closer proximity to the child's family and community links than other available placements in Victoria.
 There may also be particular circumstances associated with a case, making a cross border placement the preferred option for a child, or in some cases, a cross border placement may be the only available option.

-Further, when considering a cross border placement for indigenous children, child protection practitioners need to take into account the Aboriginal Child Placement Principle and ensure that the cross border placement is in the child's best interests.
+Further, when considering a cross border placement for First Nations children, child protection practitioners must consider the Aboriginal Child Placement Principles (ACPP) and ensure that the cross border placement is in the child's best interests.

 Children in cross border placements can either be subject to a voluntary agreement or a Victorian Children's Court order.
 Further, cross border placements can either be kinship care placements or out-of-home care placements via a community service organisation.